 To include the lead prosecutor in the case: Paul Spiers.

 Shortly after the 2002 Linda Henning trial…Spiers left the DA’s office in New Mexico and went to work for the United States Attorneys’ Office in Albuquerque.
 That is where he continues to work to this day as an Assistant US Attorney.

 I now share our recorded, unedited, conversation.

 I won’t even begin to further lay-out the extremely widespread facts of the case…but feel free to google Hossencofft…H-O-DOUBLE-S-E-N-C-O-DOUBLE-F-T. Or you might even choose to visit the website I started back in October of 1999…dedicated to this case.
-You can find that website at markhorner.com/Hoss.
-That’s H-O-S-S. If you want even more information, you can feel free to look up my book, September Sacrifice…you can find it on Amazon…it’s also available at many local libraries.
+You can find that website at septembersacrifice.com.
+That’s H-O-S-S. If you want even more information, you can feel free to look up my book, September Sacrifice.
+The book is also available on Amazon.

 One disclaimer before we hear from Mr. Spiers: The views he expresses during our conversation are not necessarily the views of the Department of Justice or the United States Attorneys’ Office.
 He was speaking to me not as an Assistant US Attorney…rather, he spoke to me in a personal capacity.